-- 2 seminar courses in a specific concentration or across two concentrations
+- 2 seminar courses

 Your career practicum will provide you with experience in a selected field that relates directly to your Washington Semester seminar.
 Through your practicum, you will develop valuable contacts and gain career experience in the field by completing substantive projects.
 A career practicum course will complement your practicum by way of discussions and assignments that will reinforce:

-- professional skills of resume and cover letter writing, job search, communication skills, and problem solving;
+- Professional skills of resume and cover letter writing, job search, communication skills, and problem solving;

-- knowledge to help you engage with diverse and complex workplace environments; and
+- Knowledge to help you engage with diverse and complex workplace environments; and

-- your own self-analysis of your practicum experience, including an evaluation of your strengths and weaknesses and possible future career paths.
+- Your own self-analysis of your practicum experience, including an evaluation of your strengths and weaknesses and possible future career paths.